simonambridge/RTFAP2/ReST.md

 At this point you will be able to run some (but not all) of the Solr queries shown below.

 The queries demonstrate the use of both straightforward CQL, and CQL-Solr, but the roll-up tables have not been populated yet so these will return no data.

+You can find more detailed instructions for installing Node, D3, and jquery using my example at https://github.com/simonambridge/chartDSE